frankligy/SNAF/docs/installation.rst

 .. note::

+    It is highly recommended to install this two tools.
 Check the Video tutorial for this step: `Install netMHCpan4.1 and TMHMM2.0 for SNAF <https://www.youtube.com/watch?v=KrAzbR5mRIQ>`_.

 By default, SNAF uses MHCflurry to predict which peptides will undergo MHC presentation, however, users can optionally install netMHCpan4.1 to be used instead.
 TMHMM2.0 is used for topology prediction in the B-antigen membrane protein workflow if installed.
 If not installed, results may be less accurate.